Spatz: Clustering Compact RISC-V-Based Vector Units to Maximize Computing Efficiency: Spatz: A Compact Vector Processing Unit

 Our \glspl{FPU} include the ExSdotp extension of~\cite{Bertaccini2022}.
 This \gls{FPU} computational unit implements the widening \emph{sum-of-dot-products} operation.
 It takes four operands expressed in $w$-bits and an accumulator input $2w$-bits wide to compute a sum of dot products also $2w$-bits wide,

 This operation is particularly useful for \gls{ML} applications.
 In this scenario, we achieve a smaller memory footprint thanks to the narrow operand width while retaining high precision thanks to the wide accumulation result.
+Our widening and sum-of-dot-products floating-point engines address the accuracy loss associated with accumulating low-bitwidth numbers encoded with low-precision formats.
+Therefore, our workloads target $w = \qty{8}{\bit}$ and $w = \qty{16}{\bit}$, although we have the hardware to accumulate \qtyadj{32}{\bit} elements into a \qtyadj{64}{\bit} accumulator.

 Our previous publication~\cite{Spatz2022} analyzed Spatz' performance as an integer \gls{VPU}.
 However, since integer computations are energetically cheaper than floating-point computations, data movement is responsible for a larger fraction of the cluster's overall energy consumption.
 Therefore, the analysis of this paper is a ``worst-case scenario'' concerning the benefits of vector processing since the cluster's power consumption is dominated by the \glspl{FPU}, as seen in \Cref{fig:energy_consumption}.